-Your doctor might inject medicine into the cyst to bring down swelling, or make a small cut in it and drain out the fluid.
+Your doctor might inject medication into the epidermoid cyst to bring down swelling or make a small cut in it and drain out the fluid.
 Another option is to remove the whole cyst with surgery or a laser.

-To keep your belly button healthy and prevent infections:
+To keep your belly button healthy and to help prevent infections:

 - Wash daily with a mild antibacterial soap and water.
 Use your washcloth or sponge to get inside your belly button and clean out any dirt that’s inside.
 You can also use a saltwater solution to clean your belly button.

-- After you bathe, dry the inside of your navel completely.
+- After you bathe, dry the inside of your belly button completely.

 - Don’t put any creams or moisturizers inside your belly button.
 Cream can clog up the hole and encourage bacteria or yeast to grow.

 - Avoid tight clothes, which can irritate your belly button.
-Instead wear loose, comfortable clothes made from natural fibers like cotton and silk.
+Instead, wear loose, comfortable clothes made from natural fibers such as cotton and silk.

-- Avoid piercings in your belly button.
-If you do get a piercing, keep the area clean to prevent infection.
+- Avoid piercing your belly button.
+If you do get a piercing, keep the area clean to help prevent infection.

 Your outcome depends on the cause of your belly button discharge and how well you care for it.